Can I Submit an Application in any language?

 Is the Award only given to individuals?

-No. Organizations and groups are also eligible and have received the Award.
+No. Organizations and teams are also eligible and have received the Award.

 Who is eligible for the Award?